 In total, 81 reference points have been selected to georeference the 42 maps and the aerial photography of 1946.
 More than half of the reference points were located on a 2020 imagery from ESRI (46 points).
-Easy identifiable and relatively stable reference points have been selected (see Supplementary material - Matching points).
-They are mainly located on harbour structures, buildings and cross-roads.
+Easily identifiable and relatively stable reference points have been selected (see Supplementary material - Matching points).
+They are mainly located on harbour structures, buildings, and cross-roads.
 Most of the reference points were placed around the harbour structures (18 points - blue) and the Lower City of Tarragona (37 points).
 For larger extent maps, some other points are also located in the Upper City of Tarragona (12 points) and around the bay of Tarragona (14 points).
 In total, 1335 points were georeferenced for the 42 maps.
 Georeferenced points are mainly located around the harbour and the lower city (1014), while less are placed on the Upper City and coastal areas outside Tarragona (228).

-Only two points can be tracked from 2020 to the 18th c. due to urban and countryside changes, or the harbour developments.
+Only two points can be tracked from 2020 to the 18th c. due to urban and countryside changes, or to harbour developments.
 Relay documents have been selected to create reference points in the past.
-Reference documents include aerial photographies from a mosaic dated to 1946 (18 points – Affine average residual = 5.4 m / Similarity polynomial average residual = 6.1 m), olds map from 1883 (5 points - Affine residual = 8.2 m / Similarity residual = 7.6 m), 1882 (2 points - Affine residual = 5.9 m / Similarity residual = 6.3 m), 1824 (2 points - Affine residual = 5.8 m / Similarity residual = 7.4 m), 1803 (7 points - Affine residual = 14.8 m / Similarity residual = 17.5 m) and 1790 (1 points - Affine residual = 8 m / Similarity residual = 11.8 m).
+Reference documents include aerial photographs from a mosaic dated to 1946 (18 points – Affine average residual = 5.4 m / Similarity polynomial average residual = 6.1 m), olds map from 1883 (5 points - Affine residual = 8.2 m / Similarity residual = 7.6 m), 1882 (2 points - Affine residual = 5.9 m / Similarity residual = 6.3 m), 1824 (2 points - Affine residual = 5.8 m / Similarity residual = 7.4 m), 1803 (7 points - Affine residual = 14.8 m / Similarity residual = 17.5 m) and 1790 (1 points - Affine residual = 8 m / Similarity residual = 11.8 m).
 Average residuals for the georeferencing of each map are used to calculate the diffusion of uncertainty from point to point and map to map back in time.
-We simply added average residual of the aerial photography or maps taken in reference to the residual of the new georeferenced points (Supplmentary material – Georeferenced data).
+We simply added average residual of the aerial photographs or maps taken in reference to the residual of the new georeferenced points (Supplementary material – Georeferenced data).
 These reference documents were selected considering the quality of their georeferencing based on the 2020 reference points.
 On old maps, periods of urban and harbour transitions revealed to be the best for having both current and old reference points.

 Different transformations have been applied to the georeferenced maps.
-We observed that the similarity polynomial transformation proposed in ArcGIS provide better results for older maps, while the affine transformation (1st order polynomial) is more adapter for maps.
+We observed that the similarity polynomial transformation proposed in ArcGIS provide better results for older maps, while the affine transformation (1st order polynomial) is better for recent maps.
 The change was identified in the 1820’s.
 The residual expressed in metres in Figure 2 (Georeferencing) seems to contradict this observation and show much higher uncertainties using similarity polynomial also in ancient maps.
-However, in correspondence with few topographical markers from ancient topography (15th c. mole) and archaeological discoveries (late 18th c. boat found against the ancient 15th mole), the transformation of the maps with similarity polynomial is clearly better adapted (Supplmentary material).
-This is probably due to the fact that, for older periods, we have less reference points to georeferenced the maps.
-Additionally, the georeferencing of old harbour maps is unbalanced with only reference points in the Lower City and not on the mole.
-Finally, the right angles and distances were well drawn by these ancient cartographers conform to the similarity polynomial transformation logics.
+However, in correspondence with few topographical markers from ancient topography (15th c. mole) and archaeological discoveries (late 18th c. ship found against the ancient 15th mole), the transformation of the maps with similarity polynomial is clearly better (Supplmentary material).
+This is probably because, for older periods, we have less reference points to georeference the maps, e.g., the georeferencing of old harbour maps provides only reference points in the Lower City and not on the mole.
+Finally, the right angles and distances were well drawn by ancient cartographers according to the similarity polynomial transformation logics.

 Digitalisation